GoSecure/pyrdp/README.md

 drawing orders instead of raw bitmaps.
 The advantage of this mode is a significant reduction in required bandwidth for high resolution connections.

+Note that some GDI drawing orders are currently unimplemented because they appear to be unused.
+If you have a replay which contains any unsupported or untested order, do not hesitate to share it with the project maintainers so that support can be added as required.
+(Make sure that the trace does not contain sensitive information)

 [gdi]: https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpegdi/745f2eee-d110-464c-8aca-06fc1814f6ad

 ### Using the PyRDP Player